 The Vuori Elevation is unimaginably soft, made of 86% polyester and 14% elastane.
 The thick rib band and multiple crisscross shoulder straps help distribute weight evenly across the chest and shoulders, and the extreme stretch also helps mitigate any pinching or spilling.

-The Knix Catalyst is one of the most supportive bras in our test suite, and it provides said support through the combination of compression and encapsulation.
+The Knix Catalyst and Enlite Weave-Back are two of the most supportive bras in our test suite, providing said support through the combination of compression and encapsulation.
 While the Catalyst is somewhat tight and stiff at first, it forms to the body over time.
 The adjustable nature helps make the break-in period more bearable, but it does take a moment for the comfort to set in.
+The Enlite, on the other hand, is soft and comfy right from the get-go.

 Next up, we have our trusty Girlfriend Collective bras.
 The Topanga and Paloma use compression and a unique ribbed rib band for support.
 The Topanga is slightly adjustable, and the high neck offers extra coverage, helping to keep everything in place, even in a handstand.
 The Paloma is a longline bra that works great for longer torsos or those that like a little more midsection coverage.
 Both can be sized down if you are between sizes or simply want a tighter fit for added compression support.

-A few honorable mentions in regards to support are the SheFit Ultimate and the Brooks Dare Crossback.
-Both offer a combination of compression and encapsulation.
-The SheFit has some encapsulation via removable pads, but its claim to fame is its almost unmatched level of adjustability.
-The shoulder straps and rib band are made completely of velcro, so no notches limit adjustability.
-The Dare Crossback is not adjustable, but the pads offer some shape, and the tight fit helps keep everything in place.
+A few honorable mentions regarding support are the She-Fit Ultimate and the Brooks Drive 3 Pocket Run.
+The She-Fit has some encapsulation via removable pads, but its claim to fame is its almost unmatched level of adjustability.
+The shoulder straps and rib band are made completely of velcro, so adjustability isn't limited by notches.
+The Drive Run bra is not adjustable, but the high neck coverage and intense compression keep everything in place.
+Be sure to size up; the Drive Run is not true to size.

 While style may not be as important as comfort, fit, and support, feeling confident in your apparel can change how you carry yourself and affect your performance.
 Because personal style is in the eye of the beholder, we take a poll from a diverse pool of bra-wearing humans to decipher which styles are most broadly appreciated.
 During our style testing, we also consider the versatility of each bra.
-Some of them rock a sportier look, like the Brooks Dare Crossback, while others can be worn as crop tops with a cute pair of high-waisted jeans like the prAna Becksa.
+Some of them rock a sportier look, like the Brooks Drive 3 Pocket Run, while others can be worn as crop tops with a cute pair of high-waisted jeans like the Prana Becksa.
 We also pay attention to the color options that each bra is available in.

 The Topanga is an absolute crowd-pleaser.
 The high neck gracefully frames the shoulders, and the thin adjustable crisscross straps elegantly cross the middle of the back.
 The Paloma is another option that everyone in our poll enjoyed, and the longline fit doubles nicely as a spicy crop top.
 Both Girlfriend Collective bras come in a wide range of colors, from neutrals to brights, and limited-edition colors are released from time to time.